CloudCannon/documentation/_editing/5_front_matter.md

 reordered and deleted and new items can be added.

 #### Usage
-Set an array in the Front Matter
+Set an array in the Front Matter.

 #### Front Matter
 {% highlight liquid %}